csound-flossmanual/csound-floss/book/12-g-csound-in-html-and-javascript.md

 ### How it Works

-The Web browser embedded into CsoundQt is the&nbsp;
+The Web browser embedded into CsoundQt is the
 [Qt WebEngine](https://doc.qt.io/qt-5/qtwebengine-index.html).
-The Web browser embedded into Csound for Android is the&nbsp;
+The Web browser embedded into Csound for Android is the [WebView](http://developer.android.com/reference/android/webkit/WebView.html) available in the
-[WebView](http://developer.android.com/reference/android/webkit/WebView.html)
-available in the&nbsp;
 [Android SDK](https://developer.android.com/index.html).

 For a .html piece, the front end renders the HTML as a Web page and displays